Alabama Slammer Cocktail

 Hehe.
 Thanks Kathleen!
 I appreciate your comment.

 Thanks, Jill.
-I hope he enjoys it!
+I’m glad he enjoyed it!
 Thanks for commenting.

 I am a fan of drinks that have Amaretto in the mix.
-This drink sounds very refreshing for a hot summer day!
-Excited to give it a try!
+This drink was very refreshing!

 Thanks Ann.
 I appreciate your comment!
 Cheers.